 I've been asked to work on projects because I'm seen as someone who has influence.

-I received phone calls from people who say things like, “I just listened to your last 50 episodes and I'm ready to start a podcast an you are my guy
+I received phone calls from people who say things like, "I just listened to your last 50 episodes and I'm ready to start a podcast and you are my guy

 Emily Morse had her show “Sex with Emily” picked up on FM Radio.
 She has also had a television show on Bravo.

 Joanna Pen started off interviewing experts on book publishing, and now she is one.